 Where to get a SIM Card in India?

-For an Indian citizen, the SIM is just the matter of bringing an Aadhar (a type of local ID card) to the provider and instantly getting a number.
+For an Indian citizen, the SIM is just a matter of bringing an Aadhar (a type of local ID card) to the provider and instantly getting a number.
 It is a bit more complicated for a foreigner, though there are a few ways you can go about it:

 Indian SIM Card at the airport